The config file

 mode.methodThe

-methodsetting determines how the auto-purge task will be executed:sync(default) orasync.If you don't see any changes reflected when changing and rebuilding a project with TiKit Components and LiveView, set the compile method to
+methodsetting controls how the auto-purge task runs:sync(default) orasync.If changes are not showing up when rebuilding a project with TiKit Components and LiveView, set the method to

 async. -